mssola/conventions/files/warnings.md

 **-Wmissing-declarations**: it shows a warning for globally defined functions that have not been declared before (e.g. in a header file).
 It should not affect us, because global variables are prohibited in my code style.
-It can happen if we have let's say a `main.cpp` file and we have some helper functions there.
+It can happen that we have a `main.cpp` file and we have some helper functions there, and they will raise this warning.
 This can be solved with a simple anonymous namespace.

 **-Wshadow**: it can be useful but it has some caveats.
 A common problem for me was: